hyperledger/identus-docs/documentation/tutorials/credentials/issue.md

 The protocol consists of the following main parts:

 1. The **Issuer** creates a new credential offer using the `/issue-credentials/credential-offers` endpoint, which includes information such as the schema identifier and claims.
-2. The **Holder** can then retrieve the offer using the `/issue-credentials/records` endpoint, and accept the offer using the `/issue-credentials/records/{recordId}/accept-offer` endpoint.
+2. The **Holder** can then retrieve the offer using the `/issue-credentials/records` endpoint and accept the offer using the `/issue-credentials/records/{recordId}/accept-offer` endpoint.
-3. The **Issuer** then uses the `/issue-credentials/records/{recordId}/issue-credential` endpoint to issue the credential, which is sent to the Holder via DIDComm.
-The Holder receives the credential and the protocol is complete.
+3. The **Issuer** then uses the `/issue-credentials/records/{recordId}/issue-credential` endpoint to issue the credential, which gets sent to the Holder via DIDComm.
+The Holder receives the credential, and the protocol is complete.

 :::tip
 Additional parameters such as `validityPeriod`, `automaticIssuance`, and `awaitConfirmation`<br />
 can be included in the credential offer to provide more control over the issuance process.
 :::

-The schema identifier defines the structure and type of the credential being issued, while the claims provide specific information about the individual, such as their name or qualifications.
+The schema identifier defines the structure and the credential type issued, while the claims provide specific information about the individual, such as their name or qualifications.

-This protocol can be used in various real-life scenarios such as educational credentialing, employment verification, and more.
+This protocol is applicable in various real-life scenarios, such as educational credentialing, employment verification, and more.
-In these scenarios, the **Issuer** could be a school, an employer, etc., and the **Holder** could be a student or an employee, respectively.
+In these scenarios, the **Issuer** could be a school, an employer, etc., and the **Holder** could be a student or an employee.
 The VCs issued during this protocol could represent a diploma, a certificate of employment, etc.

 ## Endpoints